EvanTheSmith/lotr_api/README.md

-# Lord of the Rings API
+# Lord of the Rings - Movie Fun Facts

-Short description of my application.
+This app lists all films in the Lord of the Rings trilogy of movies along with relevant details about their budgets, box office revenue and awards.

 ## Installation